 When adding a new event, you can choose which calendar to add it to.
 This is the only complication, as it's all too easy to add an event to the wrong calendar.
 But at least you'll have no problems with syncing.

-Export a Google calendar
+How to export a Google calendar

 Can I export an Outlook calendar?